chenyichen0420/CBCOJ/readme.en.md

 ### Development News

+#### Local Deployment

+The first official release version will be configured in this repository within 2 weeks, please stay tuned.

 #### Online try-out

 Usually, you can access [this website](https://cbcoj.loca.lt/) to try out our newest features from 8pm on Sunday to 3pm on saturday next week.